-For a newcomer, higher wages and access to benefits and work opportunities may justify any negative factors.
-On the other hand, union representation tends to be among employees of large construction firms and on large construction sites.
-Many smaller construction businesses and sites are non-unionized.
+For a newcomer, higher wages and access to benefits and work opportunities could outweigh any negative factors.
+On the other hand, union representation tends to focus on large construction sites and on employees of large construction firms.
+Many smaller businesses are non-unionized.

 Job market outlook

 The general outlook for employment in the construction sector within the GTA is very positive.

 According to a forecast released by BuildForce Canada in February, 2020, 2020–2029 Construction and Maintenance Looking Forward, “Ontario will need to recruit 100,000 new construction workers over 10 years to keep pace with increased demand and retirements… The Ontario construction and maintenance sector continues to operate at close to full capacity driven by high volumes of investment in public- and private-sector infrastructure and residential activity..
 The non-residential sector will be the primary driver of labour market peaks.
 The 2020 peak is driven by major public transportation projects, institutional building construction and modernization, and overlapping demands from two major nuclear refurbishment projects in the Greater Toronto Area (GTA) and Southwestern Ontario… The GTA will likely require an additional 3,700 workers to meet demands in 2020. ”

 Because these are only predictions, newcomers are advised to use them as the beginning of a more thorough job search plan.
 Having established a particular construction career’s hopeful prospects, in-depth analyses of individual employers must follow, all the while weighed against a newcomer’s personality, preferences, and ability to contribute.

 These job boards feature openings in construction in the GTA.